nichoth/resume/src/resume.md

 * Aug 2015 &ndash; Oct 2015

-Wrote a Node JS backend for a new hardware device that audits local network security, developed websites for a variety of clients, with browser-side JS and PHP.
+Wrote a Node JS backend for a new hardware device that audits local network security, developed websites for a variety of clients with browser-side JS and PHP.

 ### Web Developer